-- 5.3.4.1 Schedule 4 of the EIA Regulations requires that where significant effects are identified, "a description of the measures envisaged to prevent, reduce and where possible offset any significant adverse effects on the environment" should be included in the Environmental Statement. - 5.3.4.2 The iterative approach to EIA employed in this PEIR, as outlined in Figure 5.1 below, involves a feedback loop during the impact assessment process.
-A specific impact is initially assessed for its significance of effect, and if this is deemed to be significant adverse in EIA terms, changes are made (where practicable) to relevant project parameters or design in order to reduce or offset the magnitude of that impact.
-The assessment is then repeated and the process continues until the EIA practitioner is satisfied that: - The effect has been reduced to a level that is not significant in EIA terms; or - overall effect that is still significant in EIA terms may be presented in the PEIR.
+- 5.3.4.1 Schedule 4 of the 2009 EIA Regulations (as amended) requires that where significant effects are identified, "a description of the measures envisaged to prevent, reduce and where possible offset any significant adverse effects on the environment" should be included in the Environmental Statement.
+A similar requirement is set out in the 2017 EIA Regulations. - 5.3.4.2 The iterative approach to EIA employed for Hornsea Three and reported in this Environmental Statement, as outlined in Figure 5.1 below, involves a feedback loop during the impact assessment process.
+A specific impact, and the significance of the resulting effect, is initially assessed and, if this is deemed to be a significant adverse effect in EIA terms, changes are made (where practicable) to relevant project parameters or design in order to avoid, reduce or offset the magnitude of that impact.
+The assessment is then repeated and the process continues until the EIA practitioner is satisfied that: - The effect has been reduced to a level that is not significant in EIA terms; or - overall effect that is still significant in EIA terms may be presented in the Environmental Statement.